The Emergency Checklist Every Caregiver Needs

 Caregiver: A Pressure of Responsibility

 It takes a lot of time and patience to be a caregiver, especially to be providing care to a loved one who is declining in health or mental capacity.
-Being a caregiver to an elderly family member can be very stressful.
+Being a caregiver to an older family member can be very stressful.
 According to a recent study, nearly half of all caregivers feel that these tasks are their responsibility because no one else is able to do it and they can’t afford to pay for a formal caregiver when insurance won’t cover it.

 Help for Caregivers at Mount Hope Nursing Center in Kansas